 Avoid touching eyes, nose, and mouth with unwashed hands.
 Cover mouth and nose with a tissue when coughing or sneezing, or use the inside of your elbow.
 Throw used tissues into no-touch trash cans and immediately wash hands with soap and warm water for at least 20 seconds.

 Appropriate use of face coverings or masks is critical in minimizing risks to others.
 Face coverings or masks will continue to be required, consistent with EIU guidelines and guided by State of Illinois directives, for students, staff, faculty, and visitors all over campus (both inside and out).
-Review EIU’s Mask and Social Distancing Policies here.
+Review EIU’s current masking policies here.

 Before and after eating, employees should wash their hands thoroughly to reduce the potential transmission of the virus.
 When others are present, social distancing should be maintained.